Physicians and Hospice: A Partnership for Patients

 VITAS: Your Care Transitions Expert

-In addition to delivering seamless patient transitions, improving your medication reconciliation, reducing avoidable rehospitalizations and ED visits and helping boost HEDIS® and CAHPS® scores, VITAS provides patients with:
+In addition to facilitating seamless patient transitions, conducting medication reconciliation, helping to reduce avoidable rehospitalizations and ED visits and helping optimize HEDIS® and CAHPS® scores, VITAS provides patients with:

 - Expert medical care, pain and symptom management and emotional and spiritual support